-To aid in the revitalization of the downtown, the City has established a Transportation Concurrency Exception Area (TCEA), which is depicted on Map AD-11 (TCEA Boundary).
-The TCEA provides an alternative to expanding roadway capacity through wider roads and higher speeds.
-Therefore, the TCEA designation is an essential tool to achieve the City's vision of maintaining the overall scale and character of the downtown as the "Village by the Sea."
-In addition, all major infrastructure systems are in place, including a grid network of streets providing convenient access to and from major arterials and the Interstate highway system.
-The TCEA is further described in the Data, Inventory, and Analysis of the Mobility Element.
+To aid in the revitalization of the downtown, the City has established a Transportation Concurrency Exception Area (TCEA).
+The designation of the TCEA is an essential tool to achieve the City's vision.
+All major infrastructure systems are in place, including a grid network of streets providing convenient access to and from major arterials and the Interstate highway system.